 Boyfriend was slurring his words, and we were not so concerned with hurting his feelings.
 I’m afraid that our irritation at this bizarre turn of events was showing, but we assumed he didn’t catch it.

 Marni finally returned bearing light sabers for all — even Michelle and me.
 What use do *I* have of aNOTHER light saber?
-Michelle and I shared a look that said, “why are they spending all this money on us?”
-We we both very uncomfortable by this point.
+Michelle and I shared a look that said why are they spending all this money on us?
+We were both very uncomfortable by this point.

 We headed over to the ticket booth and rides, and Marni did her disappearing act once more, this time reappearing with lighted carnival headwear for each of the kids.